 Humorous, satirical, and uncanny are the best adjectives to describe this dog artwork by Cassius Marcellus Coolidge.

-Isn’t it weird to show seven dogs smoking pipes like humans?
 The artist composed the dog painting in such a way that it somewhat degraded men’s characters who indulged in gambling.

 What Does “A Friend in Need” Painting Mean?

 Speaking about Cassius Marcellus Coolidge, A Friend in Need (1903), the painting shows four St. Bernard dogs, a bulldog, a Great Dane, and a collie involved in a game of cards.

 A collie leans backward and is more cautious than other dog breeds.

 A gray bulldog who is smoking a cigar is looking at the collie, who is trying hard to block the view of the cards.